jmrze/Data-Analysis/README.md

 # Data-Analysis
 Welcome to my portfolio.
-I am James, I hold an MSci in Genetics with Data Science from the University of Glasgow and this portfolio is a showcase of example data analysis and visualisations that I have conducted.
+I am James, I hold an MSci in Genetics with Data Science from the University of Glasgow and this portfolio is a showcase of example data analyses and visualisations that I have conducted.

-I have particularly focused on work conducted in R, which formed a significant part of my Honours year modules.
+I have particularly focused on work conducted in R, which formed a significant part of my degree work.

-Thank you
-James
+Thanks